Liyumk/tweetie/README.md

 Once you have installed Tweetie, you can use it by following the below steps:

-1. Create a tweet by clicking on the "New Tweet" button.
+1. Create a tweet by writing a tweet and clicking on the "Tweet" button.

-2. Like or unlike a tweet by clicking on the "Like" button.
+2. Like or unlike a tweet by clicking on the "Heart" icon.

-3. List all the tweets on the timeline page
+3. View tweets on the timeline page